 Are you in the process of writing a magazine business plan for an extension of an existing publishing business?
 I won’t beat around the bush here.
 If you’re looking to develop a magazine business plan, we should chat.

-If your company relies on investors, like most large publishing companies do, this doesn’t make you exempt, it actually makes having a killer magazine business plan even more critical.
-Now, remember that investors tend to read a fraction of your business plan before deciding to get more involved, but the plan is not just for your investors – it’s for you.
+If your company relies on investors, like many large publishing companies do, this doesn’t make you exempt, it actually makes having a killer magazine business plan even more critical.
+Remember that investors tend to read a fraction of your business plan before deciding to get more involved, but the plan is not just for your investors – it’s for you.
 It’s a roadmap.

 At Mequoda, we spend a significant amount of time building custom magazine business plans for our niche magazine partners who are adopting a multiplatform magazine business model.
 During this process, we run through seven elements of the business plan that guarantee success when properly implemented.